nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Clearing debts: `cleardebts`

-Deletes a debtor's debts from PayMeLah according to his index number when listed.
+Clears all of a debtor's debts from PayMeLah according to his index number when listed.

 Format: `cleardebts <person index>`